 “Not everything that counts can be counted, and not everything that can be counted counts’’ – A. Einstein

-But we’re not mind readers, are we?
+But we are not mindreaders, are we?
 How do you measure something that was about to happen, but didn’t?
 The key lies within understanding and measuring the different case creation and case abandonment signals.

 Looking at our different support channel trends can give us an idea if self-service success is moving in the right direction.
 We can look at the number of cases coming into the contact center and traffic and content consumption increases to the support site, and somewhat confidently assume that customers are being more successful at self-serving.
 But that does not give us a reliable and quantifiable view of case deflection, how they were deflected, and more importantly, how much money was saved.

-Basically, use what the customer is telling you about the case they are about to create as the last attempt to solve their issue before they press ‘’submit’’.
-If they click on one of your content recommendations, and abort the case submission process, you can pretty confidently say you deflected their case.
+If they click on one of your content recommendations and abort the case submission process, you can confidently say that you deflected their case.

-Once you have technology that allows you to create and measure these explicit deflections, the ROI math on cases avoided becomes pretty straightforward.
+Once you have technology that allows you to create and measure these explicit deflections as well as other confirmed case deflection signals, the ROI math on cases avoided becomes more straightforward.

-(Cost of a case through assisted support - cost of a case through your online channel) X the number of confirmed deflections per time period =
+(Cost of a case through assisted support – Cost of a case through your online channel) X Number of confirmed deflections per time period = S $1,500,000 per month.

 Fuze managed to boost case deflection by implementing a KCS aligned technology to help guide the creation of useful content.
 And you can too!
 Find out how they did it: Connecting Disparate Data for KCS at Fuze.